JOIN LOGIN JOIN

 Key Figures in Iron Hands History

-The loss of their Iron Hands Primarch, Ferrus Manus, turned them into what they are now, and the Chapters of Iron Hands have since carried that burden forward.
+The loss of their Iron Hands Primarch, Ferrus Manus, turned them into what they are now, and the Chapter has carried that scar forward.

 Ferrus Manus: The Primarch